mkomsija/SoundFrequencyDetector/README.md

 OLED B click is used for displaying results.

 CMSIS DSP functions are used for FIR filtering, decimation and FFT calculation in Q15 precision.
-You will need STM32 HAL drivers for the board and CMSIS DSP drivers.
+You will need STM32 HAL drivers for the board and CMSIS DSP drivers to run the code.

-My starting point was an example project for the NUCLEO-F746zg board - ADC_RegularConversion so you might find references to that project name in the code.
+My starting point was an example project for the NUCLEO-F746zg board - ADC_RegularConversion so you might find references to that project name in comments of the code.
 Also, I haven't left many comments in the code because I was a little sloppy.

-Project documentation is available only in Serbian.
+Project documentation is only available in Serbian.
 If you want more details in Serbian or English please don't hesitate to contact me.

 A short video demo is available at: https://www.youtube.com/watch?v=YwgxrIbf8e8